 The TechLadies Bootcamp is a 10-week part-time accelerated learning program designed to help women with some basic programming background become a professional programmer.
 You learn by creating products for non-profit organizations, under the guidance of industry experts.
 33% of the TechLadies Bootcamp graduates eventually found software-related jobs and internships.

 This program is only available in Singapore and costs SGD500 to join.
 Full scholarships are provided for people with financial difficulties.
 We welcome women from all walks of life and nationalities to apply.Learn More

 Engineers.SG is a not-for-profit community initiative created to help document the Singapore tech and startup scene.
-They needed additional features to enhance the usability of their existing website.
+We built an email collection feature and events listing feature for them.

 Humanitarian Organisation for Migration Economics (HOME) assists migrant workers who are abused or exploited.
 We built a case management app, used internally, for the HOME team to manage their cases.
 See a demo app here.

 TechLadies is run by volunteers and we need your help to keep this running.
 We need Chapter Leaders, Coaches, Event Coordinators, Event Helpers, Writers, Editors, Marketers, and more.
 Check out the volunteering opportunities we have!

 Inspired to use technology for good?
 Want to teach more women how to code?
 Help us bring TechLadies to your city!
 Email Elisha at firstname.lastname@example.org to learn more.